yasarsultan/taxi-trip-analysis/README.md

    ```
    - Add Google Cloud credentials file in project directory with name ```service-account-file.json```

+## Usage
+### Approach 1:
-3. Build the Docker image:
+1. Build the Docker image:
    ```
    docker build -t nyc-taxitrip-datapipeline .
    ```

-## Usage
-### Approach 1:
-1. Start the Airflow container:
+2. Start the Airflow container:
    ```
-   docker run -p 8080:8080 nyc-taxi-datapipeline
+   docker run -it -p 8080:8080 nyc-taxitrip-datapipeline
    ```

-2. Access the Airflow web interface at `http://localhost:8080`.
+3. Access the Airflow web interface at `http://localhost:8080`.
 Use the following credentials:
    - Username: admin
    - Password: admin

-3. In the Airflow UI, enable the `batch_datapipeline` DAG.
+4. In the Airflow UI, enable the `batch_datapipeline` DAG.

-4. The pipeline will run on monthly basis, processing the data of two months ago.
+5. The pipeline will run on monthly basis, processing the data of two months ago.
 You can also trigger a manual run from the Airflow UI.

 ### Approach 2:
 - *If you wish to run data pipeline manually without Airflow and Docker, follow these steps:*